matijapretnar/millet/README.md

 Millet gives you two options to run programs:

 - The first option is a web interface, accessible at `web/index.html`, which allows you to load one of the built-in examples or enter your own program, and then interactively click through all its (non-deterministic and asynchronous) reductions or introduce external interrupts.
+The web interface is also available at <https://matija.pretnar.info/millet/>.

 - The second option is a command line executable run as